Lurrobert/BrainFM_scraper/README.md

 # BrainFM_scraper
-Python code which automatically scraps brain.fm and download to your computer audio files
+Python code which automatically scraps brain.fm and downloads to your computer audio files